syafiqeil/x402-Hackathon-DevTools/README.md

 It provides a set of tools (SDK) for developers to easily monetize their APIs using SPL Tokens on the Solana network—without requiring API keys, user accounts, or subscriptions.

-Main Components (SDK)
+📦 Main Components (SDK)

 This toolkit consists of two main parts:

-1. Backend (x402Paywall)

-An Express.js middleware (x402-paywall.js) that can be attached to any API route to protect it with a Solana-based paywall.
+    Backend (x402Paywall) An Express.js middleware (x402-paywall.js) that can be attached to any API route to protect it with a Solana-based paywall.

-2. Frontend (useX402)

-A custom React hook (useX402.js) that handles the client-side payment flow—from receiving the 402 challenge to sending the transaction and submitting the proof of payment.
+    Frontend (useX402) A custom React hook (useX402.js) that handles the client-side payment flow—from receiving the 402 challenge to sending the transaction and submitting the proof of payment.

-Workflow
+⚙️ Workflow

 This implementation uses a “Client Pays, Server Verifies” flow optimized for Solana:

-Challenge:
-The client (frontend) requests /api/premium-data.
+    Challenge: The client (frontend) requests /api/premium-data.
 The server (backend) responds with HTTP 402 Payment Required and a JSON “invoice.”

-Payment:
-The useX402 hook receives the invoice, builds an SPL Token transaction (including a Memo with a unique reference), and requests user wallet approval.
+    Payment: The useX402 hook receives the invoice, builds an SPL Token transaction (including a Memo with a unique reference), and requests user wallet approval.

-Proof of Payment:
-After the transaction is confirmed on-chain, the useX402 hook retries the request to /api/premium-data, this time including the header:
+    Proof of Payment: After the transaction is confirmed on-chain, the useX402 hook retries the request to /api/premium-data, this time including the header: Authorization: x402 <transaction_signature>
-Authorization: x402 <transaction_signature>.

-Verification:
-The x402Paywall middleware receives the signature, fetches the transaction details from the Solana RPC, validates the paid amount and memo reference, and then grants access to the premium data.
+    Verification: The x402Paywall middleware receives the signature, fetches the transaction details from the Solana RPC, validates the paid amount and memo reference, and then grants access to the premium data.

-How to Use
+🚀 How to Use

 1. Backend (Protecting Express Routes)

 Apply the x402Paywall middleware to any route you want to monetize.

 Example in server.js:

 const express = require("express");
 const { x402Paywall } = require("./x402-paywall");
 const app = express();